top of page

 -

-How much time do I have to complete the exam?The allotted time to complete the exam is three (3) hours.
+How much time does an applicant have to complete the exam?The allotted time to complete the exam is three (3) hours.

 -

-How should I prepare to take for the exam?The IC&RC has a Candidate Guide for the PS Examination on their website.
+How should an applicant prepare to take the exam?The IC&RC has a Candidate Guide for the PS Examination on their website.
 It is also available for download on our website.
 There is an additional book on preparing for this exam listed on the Certified Prevention Professional (CPP) webpage under CPP Exam: Test Prep.
 This book can be purchase through Amazon.
-Click on the book picture to directly link to the book.
+Click on the book picture to directly link to the book listing.

 -

-What happens when I fail the exam?A retest is available.
-The PSCBW Testing Committee Chair will assist you in pre-registering for the retest.
-You are not eligible to take the PS exam retest until a minimum of six (6) months have passed since failing on your first attempt.
+What happens if an applicant fails the exam?A retest is available.
+The PSCBW Testing Committee Chair will assist the applicant in pre-registering for the retest.
+An applicant is not eligible to take the PS exam retest until a minimum of six (6) months have passed since failing on your first attempt.
 There is a retest fee that must be paid prior to pre-registration.
-If you do not pass the examination you are provided with the percentages of correctly answered items in each content domain to better focus future study efforts.
+If an applicant does not pass the examination, they are provided with the percentages of correctly answered items in each content domain to better focus future study efforts.
 Remedial education in these areas must be completed prior to reapplying for a retest.
-You will submit a Record of CEHs Completion form for those remedial completed in the prior six (6) months to retesting.
+The applicant must submit a Record of CEHs Completion form for the remedial education events completed prior to the six (6) months minimum for retesting.

 -